dylanfisher/forest/README.md

 - [ ] add drag and drop upload to media item edit view
 - [ ] add direct to S3 file upload for large files like video, that otherwise look like they timeout on heroku
 - [ ] ability to categorize media items on the backend, e.g. different directories of images
+- [ ] document the new requirements for using the media library, e.g. create the CloudFormation stack, add a background job library to host app's gemfile

 ## Contributing
 If you are interested in contributing to this project please [get in touch](mailto:hi@dylanfisher.com).